Asko Internal Hose or Component Leak

 How to Fix / Troubleshooting

-Safety first: Unplug the washer and shut off water supply.
+Safety first: Unplug the washer and shut off the water supply.
 Mop up standing water to avoid slipping.

-• Step 1 – Visual inspection: Remove rear and lower front panels.
+• Step 1 – Visual inspection: Remove the rear and lower front panels.
 Run a short fill cycle while observing hoses and connections.

-• Step 2 – Tighten clamps: Tighten any loose hose clamps on the tub-to-pump hose and pump-to-drain hose.
+• Step 2 – Tighten clamps: Tighten any loose hose clamps on the tub-to-pump hose and the pump-to-drain hose.

 • Step 3 – Replace damaged hoses: If you see cracks or bulges, replace the hose with an Asko-compatible part.